Jan Urban: Poland national team

 On 16 July 2025, Urban was appointed as manager of the Poland national team, succeeding Michał Probierz.
 The appointment followed Probierz’s resignation in June 2025, which came after a dispute with captain Robert Lewandowski, who had been stripped of the armband and subsequently refused to play under him.
 The Polish Football Association president, Cezary Kulesza, described the selection of Urban as a carefully considered decision and “the right choice” to restore stability and help the team reach its potential.
 Upon his unveiling, Urban stressed the importance of rebuilding trust and communication within the squad, announcing plans to meet individually with senior players, including Lewandowski and Piotr Zieliński.
 His immediate objective was to stabilise the team and prepare Poland for the remainder of their qualification campaign for the 2026 FIFA World Cup.

 Urban made his debut as Poland manager on 4 September 2025 in a World Cup qualifier against the Netherlands, followed by a home match against Finland on 7 September 2025.
 The opening game ended in a 1–1 draw, with Matty Cash scoring the equaliser in the 80th minute.
+Urban guided Poland to a second-place finish in the group stage, qualifying them for the second round.
+After winning 2–1 over Albania at home, Urban suffered his first loss as Poland manager in the play-off final on 31 March 2026, a 2–3 away defeat to Sweden.
+Minutes after the game, Cezary Kulesza announced that Urban's contract had been extended.